-Chief (Cambodia) Specialized Bank Plc is locally incorporated in Cambodia, and has been committed to being the most innovative and efficient foreign bank which renders full support to Cambodia's four pillars of economic growth drivers: garment exports, tourism, agriculture and real estates.
-Chief provides first class services to its clients in Cambodia-a small Southeast Asian country that has enjoyed high economic growth rates over the longest period in the recorded history without overheating, thanks largely to both political and macroeconomic stability.
-The Kingdom's banking sector has also expanded rapidly, which is reflected in the substantial increase in assets, credits, deposits, demand for other services.
-The country's banking system has continued to develop and improve steadily since the early stage of its wider liberalization after the 1993 first-ever general election under the auspices of the United Nations.
-This helps build higher public confidence in the banking and related sectors, leading to the higher demand for financial and other banking services.
+Chief (Cambodia) Specialized Bank Plc has been committed to being the most innovative and efficient foreign bank which lends full support to Cambodia's four pillars of economic growth drivers: garment exports, tourism, agriculture and real estates.
+It provides world-rated services to its clients in Cambodia-a small Southeast Asian country that has enjoyed high economic growth rates over the longest period in the recorded history without overheating, thanks largely to both political and macroeconomic stability.
+The Kingdom's banking sector has also expanded rapidly, which is reflected in the substantial increase in assets, credits, deposits, demands for other bank services.
+The country's banking system has continued to develop and improve steadily since the early stage of its wider liberalization after the 1993 first-ever general elections under the auspices of the United Nations.
+These help build stronger public confidence in the banking and related sectors, leading to the higher demands for financial and other banking services.

-Chief (Cambodia) Specialized Bank Plc is young but dynamic, utilizing a business model which is customized and best suited to needs of clients in Cambodia and the region who seek investment opportunities in the Kingdom.
-Thanks to the success of Chief (Cambodia)'s operations in late 2013, we have been working on the refinement of our existing products to meet our clients' growing needs.
+Chief (Cambodia) Specialized Bank Plc has been utilizing a business model which is localized, customized and best suited to real needs of clients in Cambodia and the region who seek investment opportunities in the Kingdom.
+Thanks to the success of Chief (Cambodia)'s operations in 2015, we have actively been working on the further refinements of our existing products to meet our clients' growing needs.